makerdao/mips/MIPX/MIPXc4-Subproposal-Template.md

 ## Specification

 ### Asset(s)
-- List the *new* assets and controllers using the following template:
+- List the modified assets and managers using the following template:

 #### asset name
 > **Asset Type:** <subdomain/twitter/etc>